syncfusion-content/fileformat-docs/File-Formats/DocIO/Document-Object-Model-representation.md

 ---
-title: Document Object Model representation in File Formats DocIO | Syncfusion
+title: Document Object Model representation in File Format DocIO | Syncfusion
 description: Learn here all about Document Object Model support in Syncfusion Essential File Formats DocIO control, its elements, and more.
 platform: file-formats
 control: DocIO